Vale Maurice Casey

 On the other hand, there is significant evidence that parts of John have a strong historical basis – he knows features of the geography of Jerusalem that had long since been destroyed when the gospel was written, and his gospel has a good sense of the chronology of Jesus’ public ministry, especially in Jerusalem.

-John was probably written in its present form in the last decade of the first century, and it appears that the author may have been an eyewitness to parts of Jesus’ ministry – mainly in Jerusalem, which Jesus seems to have visited several times in his last three years, whereas the other gospels are based more in Galilee until Jesus’ last week.
-But the original historical material has been modified by years of theological reflection, so that the gospel contains understandings of Jesus that were probably not in anyone’s mind at the time, but developed over the decades since Jesus was alive.
+John was probably written in its present form in the last decade of the first century, and it appears that the original author may have been an eyewitness to parts of Jesus’ ministry – mainly in Jerusalem, which Jesus seems to have visited several times in his last three years, whereas the other gospels are based more in Galilee until Jesus’ last week.
+But the original historical material appears to have been been modified and taken its present form over years of theological reflection, so that the gospel contains understandings of Jesus that were probably not in anyone’s mind during Jesus’ lifetime, but developed over the decades since.

-John has traditionally been associated with the disciple John, but the author doesn’t name himself and is probably to be identified with the anonymous character in the gospel called “the beloved disciple”.
-Perhaps the best guess is that he was a man named John who grew up in Jerusalem and lived to an advanced age – and there is a historical character named John the Elder who may have been the author.
+John has traditionally been associated with the disciple John, but the author doesn’t name himself.
+He is probably to be identified with the anonymous character in the gospel called “the beloved disciple”.
+Perhaps the best guess is that he was a man named John who grew up in Jerusalem and lived to an advanced age – and if this wasn’t John the apostle, there is a historical character named John the Elder who may have been the author.

 And then, and then … ?

-The four gospels were used by different communities around the Roman Empire for several centuries, and gradually (by about the end of the second century)came to be accepted as the authoritative accounts of the life and teachings of Jesus.
-Final ratification of this came in the early fourth century.
+The four gospels were used by different communities around the Roman Empire for several centuries, and gradually (by about the end of the second century) came to be accepted as the authoritative accounts of the life and teachings of Jesus.
+Formal ratification of this came later (late seventh century).

 Other so-called gospels were written in the second and third centuries, one of which (Thomas) seems to be based on a few genuine sayings of Jesus, but included among many sayings that don’t seem to be genuine.
 But few scholars believe the others have anything much to tell us about the historical Jesus, although they do show something of the generally Gnostic teachings that were around at the time.